fabd/kanji-koohii/apps/koohii/modules/about/templates/learnmore.md

 ## The Spaced Repetition System (SRS) {#help-srs}

+### What is Spaced Repetition?

+Kanji Koohii uses a _spaced repetition system_ (also known as "SRS") based on the popular [Leitner System](http://en.wikipedia.org/wiki/Leitner_system):

+> In the Leitner system, flashcards are sorted into groups according to how well you know each one in the Leitner's learning box.
+This is how it works: you try to recall the solution written on a flashcard.
+If you succeed, you send the card to the next group.
+But if you fail, you send it back to the first group.
+Each succeeding group has a longer period of time before you are required to revisit the cards.

+The Leitner System helps you to:

+* Make sure that you review all the information that you have learned.
+* Review at increasingly longer intervals to stimulate long term memory.
+* Review more of the difficult flashcards, and less of those that you know well.

+### The SRS Bar Chart

 The SRS bar chart represents stacks of flashcards.
 Stacks are shown from left to right.
 Stacks on the left side are relatively new.
 With each review, a card will move towards the right, representing a better knowledge.